Olympus E-1 vs Panasonic GX9

 Studio photographers will appreciate that the Olympus E-1 (unlike the GX9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-1 and the Panasonic GX9?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.